epsil/epsil.github.io/gll/index.md

        (string "a")))
 ```

-This will give an error because `r`{.scheme} is evaluated as an argument to `seq`{.scheme} before `r`{.scheme} is defined.
+This will give an error because `r` is evaluated as an argument to `seq` before `r` is defined.
 We need to delay the evaluation somehow.
 One solution is to wrap the code in a function:

 ```scheme
 (define r